© National Portrait Gallery, London

 Anna Scott, Duchess of Monmouth and Duchess of Buccleuch

-by Edward Scriven, after William Wissing Click on the links below to find out more
+by Edward Scriven, after Willem Wissing Click on the links below to find out more

 stipple engraving, published 1810